DarkWeBareBears69/TheGreatRedDestructionMainMenuSourceCode/README.md

 * Some stuff based on Week 7's changes has been put in (Background colors on Freeplay, Note splashes)
 * You can reset your Score on Freeplay/Story Mode by pressing Reset button.
 * You can listen to a song or adjust Scroll Speed/Damage taken/etc. on Freeplay by pressing Space.

+## For any planned features & bugfixes
+You can check [this Trello board](https://trello.com/b/P4dS2fIV/koala-engine) out for any planned features...